maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium5.md

 `(814,25)`

-For 2 of the input songs, we were not able to retrieve the information from the API.
-We will simply drop those observations :
+For two of the input songs, we were not able to retrieve the information from the API.
+We will simply drop those songs :

 ```python
 df = df.dropna()
 ```

 Not all of the features are exploitable as such.
-Indeed, the release date is under a date format.
+Indeed, the release date is under a date format, which cannot be used as a direct input for a predictive model.
 We initially specified that we wanted our model not to depend on the year.
 However, the month of release, the day of the month or even the day of the week might be relevant features.

 ```python
 df['release_date'] = pd.to_datetime(df['release_date'])